-Give your tag a name (it can match the name of the tag that you’re migrating from Keap).
+Give your tag a name (it can match the name of the tag you’re migrating from Keap).

 4. Import the CSV file containing your contacts

-Once you have saved your new tag, click on Add Subscribers in the sidebar, and then Import a CSV.
+Once you have saved your new tag, click on Add Subscribers in the sidebar, then Import a CSV.

 NOTE: By default, ConvertKit imports only the First Name and Email Address fields.
 If you want to import additional fields from Keap, you'll need to set those up as custom fields in ConvertKit before importing your contacts.
 We have a guide on adding custom fields to ConvertKit subscribers here!

 5. Repeat the process for each tag in Keap

 Once you go through the process of importing contacts in one tag the first time, it's pretty fast to do again.
 Just select a tag in Keap, export, create the same tag in ConvertKit, and hit import.

 Also, don't worry about importing the same subscriber more than once if they had more than one tag in Keap.
 ConvertKit will just apply all the relevant tags to that subscriber and won't create duplicate subscribers.